On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Introduction

 We establish that the optimal minimax mechanism yields significant improvements over both mechanisms.
 In particular, a reserve price is very valuable in prior-independent environments and the use of a randomized reserve price is also critical to minimize the worst-case regret.

 The results also allow us to characterize the impact of increased competition in prior-independent environments.
 We characterize the minimax regret as the number of agents grows large (cf. Corollary~\ref{cor:lambda-n-infty}).
 In particular, we establish that even with large number of buyers, our optimal mechanism (second-price auction with random reserve) still performs better than the standard second-price auction.
-Indeed, our results highlight that as the number of buyers grow large, Nature can still select distributions that limit (but not eliminate) the value of increased competition for the seller.
-This leads to a minimax regret that does not shrink to zero as the number of buyers grow large,\footnote{We note here that Nature can select a distribution that depends on the number of buyers.} and the limiting minimax regret can be fully characterized.
+Our results also highlight that as the number of buyers grow large, the minimax regret does not shrink to zero as the number of buyers grow large, and the limiting minimax regret can be fully characterized.
+This apparently counter-intuitive result is driven by the fact that we allow the worst-case distribution to depend on $n$; Nature can select ($n$-dependent) distributions that limit (but not eliminate) the value of increased competition for the seller.
+Furthermore, this phenomenon is robust to the choice of the benchmark.
+In fact, when taking the alternative benchmark associated with optimal revenues achievable with knowledge of the distribution of values, we can show (Proposition~\ref{prop:minimax-regret-opt-limit}) that for any $n$, the minimax regret also does not shrink to zero as $n$ increases, and is at least $e^{-2} \approx 0.1353$.

 \paragraph{The case of arbitrary joint distributions.} Finally, we also show that our framework readily yields a minimax optimal mechanism in the case of general exchangeable distributions or general distributions (cf. Proposition~\ref{prop:minimax-regret-arb}).
 In these two cases, the problem in essence reduces to the case with a single agent ($n=1$) in terms of achievable performance.
-Intuitively, with arbitrary joint distributions, Nature may simply select only one ``effective" buyer and not allow the seller to capitalize on competition across buyers.
+Intuitively, with arbitrary joint distributions, nature may simply select only one ``effective" buyer and not allow the seller to capitalize on competition across buyers.
 Our framework recovers the result for minimax regret against general distributions obtained in \cite{KocyigitKR20-new}.

 We also note that our minimax problems are in general non-convex because of the restriction on the classes of distributions Nature can optimize over.
 This is in sharp contrast to other robust mechanism design problems studied in the literature, such as those in \citet{BergemannSchlag08} and \citet{KocyigitRK21-old}, where the minimax problems are bilinear and, thus, efficiently solvable.